LGN520/farreach-public/docs/netreach-voting.md

 # Tofino-based NetREACH (voting-based) + DPDK-based XIndex with persistence + variable-length key-value pair (netreach)

+## In-switch eviction mechanism

+- For GETREQ/PUTREQ
+	+ hash -> match keys -> get valid/dirty bit -> update votes -> try response directly -> calculate vote diff -> access lock -> cache update decision
+- For GETRES_S (for GETREQ_S which is cache update decision for GETREQ)
+	+ hash -> replace keys -> set valid bit as 1 and dirty bit as 0 -> reset votes as 0 (TODO 4) -> reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_S to server for eviction if necessary]

 ## Implementation log

 - Copy netreach to netreach-voting